jb7946/item-catalog/README.md

   2. Install [Python 2.7](https://www.python.org/downloads/release/python-2716/)
   3. Clone the [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository.
   4. Inside your cloned repository, launch vagrant (vagrant up).
-  5. Once vagrant is running, issue the command 'vagrant ssh' to access the vagrant shell.
+  5. Once vagrant is running, issue the command `vagrant ssh` to access the vagrant shell.
-  6. Change to the vagrant folder 'cd /vagrant'
+  6. Change to the vagrant folder `cd /vagrant`
-  7. Copy the contents of this repository into folder called 'catalog' in your cloned fullstack-nanodegree-vm repository.
+  7. Copy the contents of this repository into folder called `catalog` in your cloned fullstack-nanodegree-vm repository.
-  8.
+  8. Change to the catalog directory.
+  9. Create the database file using command `python database_setup.py`
+  10. Add entries to the database using command `python database_items.py`
+  11. Start the web application using command `python application.py`

 #### RUNNING THE PROGRAM